ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 <p>I get ten times more traffic from <a href="http://google.com/" title="Google">Google</a> than from <a href="http://search.yahoo.com/" title="Yahoo Search">Yahoo</a> or <a href="http://search.msn.com/" title="MSN Search">MSN</a> .</p>

-For comparison, the same paragraph follows using Markdown's inline links:
+For comparison, the same paragraph follows, using Markdown's inline links:

 I get ten times more traffic from [Google](http://google.com/ "Google") than from [Yahoo](http://search.yahoo.com/ "Yahoo Search") or [MSN](http://search.msn.com/ "MSN Search").